Vincent Ryan (priest): Miscellaneous

-Memorandum of understanding

 In November 2010, Ryan signed a confidential memorandum of understanding (MOU) with the Diocese of Maitland-Newcastle.
 The MOU clearly stated that Ryan posed an unacceptable risk as he has been convicted of an offence involving repeated sexual assault of a number of children and was on the Sex Offender Register.
 Ryan expressed a desire to remain a member of the diocese and Bishop Malone agreed, under conditions outlined in the MOU.
 The diocese would pay for Ryan's accommodation and any costs associated with medical or clinical treatment and medical benefits.
 Ryan's movements would be closely monitored and certain school zones or parks to be exclusion zones.
 It was decided Ryan would not return to Newcastle or the Hunter Valley to live.

-Bishop Malone resigns

-In August 2009, Bishop Malone appealed to Pope Benedict XVI for early retirement after struggling to cope with the child sexual abuse scandals in his diocese.
+In August 2009, Bishop Malone appealed to Pope Benedict XVI for early retirement after struggling to cope with the child sex abuse scandals in his Diocese.
 In April 2011, Malone's resignation was approved.
-Malone cited exhaustion dealing with the child sexual abuse scandals in his Diocese as the main reason he stood down.
+Malone cited exhaustion dealing with the child abuse scandals as the main reason he stood down.
 He told The Newcastle Herald "I'm emotionally drained by what has happened and feel disillusioned."

-In 2013, Malone told the Cunneen Special Commission of Inquiry in Newcastle that he never looked at confidential files about the priests in the diocese despite the fact many had been charged and convicted of the sexual abuse of children.
-Malone agreed that his evidence "defied belief" considering that some of the documents had been obtained from filing cabinets in Malone's private office.
+In 2013, Malone told the Cunneen Special Commission of Inquiry in Newcastle that he never looked at confidential files about priests despite the fact many had been charged and convicted of sexual abuse of children.
+Malone agreed his evidence "defied belief" considering some of the documents had been obtained from filing cabinets in Malone's private office.
 Malone said the only "secret" documents Bishop Clarke had alerted him to were held in a "rather large briefcase in the corner of his office".
-In 2014, Malone told the royal commission that in 1995, Bishop Clarke told him Ryan had offended many times and admitted there had been a cover-up by his predecessors.
+In 2014, Malone told the Royal Commission that in 1995, Bishop Clarke told him Ryan had offended many times and admitted there had been a cover-up by his predecessors.